nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 Existing eLitigation subscribers.

-### Is the SG Courts Mobile App free?
+### Is SG Courts Mobile App free?

-Yes!
-SG Courts Mobile App is free.
-All you need is a smartphone and internet connection to log in, even when you are overseas.
+Yes, all you need is a smartphone and internet connection to login, even from overseas.

 ### Can I install the SG Courts Mobile app on multiple devices?